-Local governments subject to the Metropolitan Land Planning Act are required in their comprehensive plans to plan for the protection and development of solar resources.
+Minnesota local governments subject to the Metropolitan Land Planning Act are required in their comprehensive plans to plan for the protection and development of solar resources.
+Communities must then incorporate Plan goals in their local controls.
 This ordinance implements that required Comprehensive Plan element.